LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 ------------------------

-One or more specially named files can be placed in the root level of a LassoApp directory that will be executed the first time a LassoApp is loaded into Lasso Server.
-These files are named beginning with ``_install.`` followed by any additional naming characters and ending with a ``.lasso`` suffix.
-The simplest install file could be named ``_install.lasso``.
-For example, an install file that performed a specific task, such as creating database required by the app, could be named ``_install.create_dbs.lasso``.
+One or more specially named files can be placed in the root level of a LassoApp directory to be executed the first time a LassoApp is loaded into Lasso Server.
+These files are named beginning with "_install." followed by any additional naming characters and ending with a ".lasso" suffix.
+The simplest install file could be named "_install.lasso".
+For example, an install file that performed a specific task, such as creating database required by the app, could be named "_install.create_dbs.lasso".

 Lasso Server will record the first time a particular install file is run.
-That file will not be executed again.
+That file will not be executed again, even when the instance restarts.
 Only install files at the root of the LassoApp are executed.

 Customizing Initialization